gregmarine/ByGregMarine.com/Blog/src/2024/03/12_phone-calls-sunrise-poem-afternoon-tea-and-dodgers-mugs.md

 After the moment concluded, I snapped the above photo.
 It isn't unlike many I had captured countless times.
 But this time it felt different.
 It didn't feel like I needed to share any wisdom.
 It felt like I needed to share my heart's inspiration in the moment.
 Thus, the poem.

 I cannot possible describe how the peace felt in words that most people could understand.
-Only a kind a gentle heart can read the poem and sit in silence for a moment to try and experience the same emotions I felt.
+Only a kind, gentle, and sensitive heart can read the poem and sit in silence for a moment to try and experience the same emotions I felt.
 It didn't gain much attention on social media; which I'm grateful for actually.
 It wasn't meant to grab anyone's attention.
 It is raw.
 It was intimate.
 It was only for the heart who can stop for a moment, read it, look at the photo, and then close their eyes and imagine standing there as the sun rose.

 The poem is both incomplete and complete at the same time.
 The pieces of art, whether in words or on canvas, that mean the most to me are the ones which are a work in progress.
 In this particular instance, the poem is missing its final stanza.
 It was intended to have a forth to coincide with the four lines of the existing stanzas.
 However, as I began to write, I stopped.
 I felt this one was a work in progress fitting for the special purpose I have for such work.